lambdamikel/Busch-2090/README.md

     // #define RESET_BUTTON_AT_PIN_0

     //
-    // Uncomment this if you want A5 CPU THROTTLE POTENTIOMETER; ELSE THIS IS USED FOR CLOCK 1HZ OUTPUT
+    // Uncomment this to use A5 for CPU speed potentiometer; ELSE this is used for 1 Hz clock output:
     //

     // #define USE_CPU_THROTTLE_POT_AT_PIN_A5